petermeissner/hellno/blogpost/hellnoBlogpost.md

 ## [1] "a" "b"
 ```

-As shown before, character vector are not transformed to factor.
+As shown before, character vectors are not transformed to factor when hellno is loaded.

 We unload hellno again to start clean.